iomedhealth/OMOPAnalyticsGuide/docs/data_mediation/index.md

 The AI using machine learning and NPL methodologies to collect data from EHRs enables a large population to be included in the study, which hampers obtaining the ICs.
 However, appropriate data protection measures in terms of data storage and anonymization of datasets will be applied (section 7.6.2).
 As the study data will be entirely anonymized to avoid subject identification, collected data will not be considered as personal according to the Code of Best Practices in Data Protection for Big Data Projects.

 According to the Ministerial Order SAS/3470/2009, post-authorization observational studies that require the subject to be interviewed or those without a secure dissociation procedure that guarantees that the information used does not contain personal data, the subject informed consent will be required.
-Studies that do not need the patient to be interviewed but have access to their health and personal data (for example, medical history) generally require the patient\'s informed consent, despite the fact that collected information is dissociated.
+Studies that do not need the patient to be interviewed but have access to their health and personal data (for example, medical history) generally require the patient's informed consent, despite the fact that collected information is dissociated.
 However, the ethics committee evaluating the study will assess the need and effort to obtain the informed consent in certain cases (studies with relevant scientific interest in which obtaining informed consent makes them unfeasible or with legal authorization for the management/transfer of personal data).

 ### 4. ETL Process: Standardizing Data to OMOP CDM